foomo/simplecert/README.md

     go run examples/custom/main.go

-And a simple example for local development:
+And a simple example for local development with a locally trusted certificate (requires [mkcert](https://github.com/FiloSottile/mkcert) to be installed):

     go run examples/simple/main.go